Chart Color Schemes

 Castle Hill - Central displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Castle Hill - Central, as per the latest Census, consisted of 60.4% houses and 39.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 78.2% houses and 21.8% other dwellings.
-Home ownership in Castle Hill - Central was at 32.6%, with mortgaged dwellings at 35.8% and rented ones at 31.6%.
-The median monthly mortgage repayment in the area was $2,700, below Sydney metro's average of $3,000.
-Median weekly rent in Castle Hill - Central was $550, compared to Sydney metro's $580.
-Nationally, Castle Hill - Central's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Castle Hill - Central, as recorded in the latest Census, houses accounted for 60.4% of dwellings while other types such as semi-detached homes, apartments, and 'other' dwellings made up 39.6%.
+In contrast, Sydney metropolitan area had 78.2% houses and 21.8% other dwellings.
+Home ownership in Castle Hill - Central stood at 32.6%, with mortgaged dwellings at 35.8% and rented ones at 31.6%.
+The median monthly mortgage repayment was $2,700, lower than Sydney's average of $3,000.
+Weekly rent median was $550 compared to Sydney's $580.
+Nationally, Castle Hill - Central had higher mortgage repayments ($2,700 vs Australian average of $1,863) and rents ($550 vs national figure of $375).

 Frequently Asked Questions - Housing